btholt/complete-intro-to-react-v6/lessons/dispatching-actions.md

 description: ""
 ---

 We're not quite done here.
-We can got the reading part of Redux done but now the writing.
+We got the reading part of Redux done but not the writing.
 Let's go do that too in SearchParams.js

 ```javascript
 import { useSelector, useDispatch } from "react-redux";